 He shrugged again, turning his head and avoiding her gaze.
 "In any business, it's politics and funds.
-My parents didn't want me to come back to Japan and I was hesitant to act against them."
+I was tired of begging donors for money, and to have my own office I would have had to do that twicefold.
+That and my parents didn't want me to come back to Japan and I was hesitant to act against them."

 She paused in her step, looking up at him quizzically.
 "Did you want to come back to Japan?
 Re-open your office?"

-She nodded and looked away, once again uncomfortable at the mention of his older brother.
-"But you liked being there, right?"
+She nodded and looked away, once again uncomfortable at the mention of his brother.
+"But you weren't unhappy, were you?
+You liked being there, right?"

 "Well enough.
-Sometimes it was very tiring to work in the same office as my parents, not to mention living in the same house," he said dryly.
+Sometimes it was very tiring to work in the same office as my father, not to mention living in the same house as my parents," he said dryly.
 "I was quite sick of my mother trying to set me up with the young women whose parents she had met at various social functions."

 Mai laughed as she imagined him on a blind date.
 "Still no personal life, Naru?"